-LAK MUANG
+LAK MUEANG

 spirits of the city, but besides housing the spirits of the city deities, it also served political